sixthgear/tradewars-server/doc/market-draft.md

 3. Check for contract conditions.
 Create contracts if required.

-    If local supply is lower than threshold rmin, and the planet has a non-positive production rate, the planet has a chance of creating a BUY contract this turn.
+    If local supply is lower than threshold rmin, and the planet has a non-positive production rate, the planet has a chance of creating a BUY contract this turn if one does not already exist.
+If one exists, there is a chance of increasing the price of that contract.

-    If local supply is greater than threshold rmax and the planet has a non-negative production rate the planet has a chance of creating a SELL contract this turn.
+    If local supply is greater than threshold rmax and the planet has a non-negative production rate the planet has a chance of creating a SELL contract this turn if one does not already exist.
+If one exists, there is a chance of reducing the price of that contract.

     The price for this contract is created using the following factors: